mdavidson9/docs.balsamiq.com/content/_editor/_b3/exporting.md

 You can also export your project for use in a previous version of Balsamiq Mockups or version that doesn't yet support the [new BMPR file format](../intro/#projects).

 Selecting Export > Project to BMMLs ZIP... will save your mockups as a ZIP file containing individual BMML files (compatible with Balsamiq Mockups version 2) and images and Symbols stored in an assets sub-folder.
-You can then upload this file to myBalsamiq or unzip it and open the mockups with an older version of Balsamiq Mockups.
+You can then unzip it and open the mockups with an older version of Balsamiq Mockups.

 {{% alert info %}}**Note:** This is also how you would export your mockups for use with Balsamiq Mockups for Confluence Server or JIRA Server.
 [Detailed instructions are here](https://support.balsamiq.com/plugins/importtoatlassian/).{{% /alert %}}